victronenergy/venus-html5-app/TOPICS.md

 N/{portalId}/vebus/{vebusInstanceId}/Ac/ActiveIn/L1/V  <- Voltage (Volts)
 ```

-You can check if the system is a 3 phase system using:
+The number of phases, for all boxes related to the vebus device can be retrieved here:
 ```
 N/${portalId}/vebus/${vebusInstanceId}/Ac/NumberOfPhases
 ```

-Note: For UIs that show only power, and also do not show generator & shore at the same time,
+Note: For other UIs, that show only power, and also do not show generator & shore
-you can take the info from these paths under system/0:
+at the same time, you can take the info from these paths under system/0:

 ```
 N/{portalId}/system/0/Ac/Grid/*                      <- All from the shore.
 TODO: check if this shouldn't be /Ac/Shore N/{portalId}/system/0/Ac/Genset/*                    <- All from the generator.
 ```

-#### Inverter/charger data:
+#### Rest of inverter/charger data:

 ```
 N/{portalId}/system/0/Dc/Vebus/Current               <- charge/discharge current between battery